FACTBOX-The hunt for the Paris attackers

 In Turkey: Ahmet Dahmani, a Belgian man of Moroccan origin suspected of some form of involvement in the Paris attack, was arrested by police in Turkey on Nov.
 21, a government official said.
 A Turkish news agency said he acted as a "scout" in selecting target locations.
 Dahmani, 26, was arrested at a luxury hotel in the southern Turkish coastal city of Antalya after travelling from Amsterdam on Nov.
 14. Two suspected accomplices were also arrested, the official said.

-In Belgium: Ten have been placed under formal investigation on terrorism-related charges after more than two dozen arrests.
+In Belgium: Eight have been placed under formal investigation on terrorism-related charges after more than two dozen arrests.

 Mohammad Amri, 27, and Hamza Attouh, 21, went to Paris by car shortly after the attacks to fetch Salah Abdeslam and bring him back to Belgium on Nov.
 14.